 Though it’s helpful to think regularly about your teaching and to make small changes, it can be difficult to prioritize teaching-related goals and to make high-impact instructional changes if you rely solely on your own perceptions.
 Other sources of feedback provide important perspectives that help you decide where to focus your instructional change efforts.

-- Students in your current courses
+Feedback from students in your current courses

 Information from students about your teaching is relevant since they are the direct recipients of your instructional activities over the entire semester.
 They are the best source on how your instructional decisions and behaviors affect their learning.